PaulAndreRada/craneo/README.md

 ## Response Types

 ### Basic Response
 As shown in our `hello-world.js` function, a basic response has a series of commands that can match with a users message to trigger a basic response function.
-These function types usually return false.
-This tells the bot to use the default `responseList` array for the following responses.
-As with all other response types the a basic response will be passed a context argument with the objects bot and client.
+These function types should return false.
+Returning false tells the bot to use the default `responseList` array for the following responses.
+As with all other response types a basic response will be passed a context argument with the objects bot and client.

 ### Response Chain
 Think of a response chain as a conversation, once a response matches it returns a list or possible responses that are used instead of the default response.
-This closes the bots context for a specific set of actions.
+This narrows the bot's available responses for a specific set of actions.
 In order to end the response chain, provide a function with `return false`, this will tell Craneo to go back to using the default responseList.
 ```js
 var responseChain = function( context ){